TanVD/kosogor/kosogor-web/README.md

 }
 ```

-Note, that you need to define configuration with closure-compiler version you want to use.
-By default task will use
+Note, that you need to define a configuration with closure-compiler version you want to use.
+By default, task will use
 `SIMPLE_OPTIMIZATIONS` mode and `ECMASCRIPT5` as target language, but all parameters can be overridden.

 Compilation of JS performed per file and in parallel on all available cores.